Neftçi PFK: Soviet era (1937–1991)

 The 1966 season stands out in the history of Neftçi, as the club achieved its biggest success in the USSR championships by finishing third.
-By beating Spartak Moscow 3:0 in the last game of the championship in the current Tofiq Bahramov Republican Stadium on 30 November, the Black and Whites, coached by 31-year-old Ahmad Alaskarov, reached 45 points and finished only two points short of the Rostov Army Club who were second.
+By beating Spartak Moscow 3:0 in the last game of the championship in the current Tofiq Bahramov Republican Stadium on 30 November, the Black and Whites, coached by 31-year-old Ahmad Alaskarov, reached 45 points and finished only two points short of the second-placed Rostov Army Club.
 Dynamo Kyiv won the championship with 56 points.
 Two years later, in 1968, the club began the 30th USSR championship as Neftçi rather than Neftyanik.

 Neftçi dropped to the Second Division in 1972 and spent the 1973–76 seasons there.
 Elbrus Abbasov played a great role in the team's comeback.
 By scoring 28 goals, he became the Second Division's top scorer, helping the Black and Whites finish second and qualify for the top flight again.
 In 1987 season, Neftçi coached by Aghasalim Mirjavadov, finished the championship in 9th place, registering its best performance since 1971.
 The team was known for its attacking trio which included Isgandar Javadov, Mashalla Ahmadov and Igor Ponomaryov.
 1988 was a disappointing season for the club, as they finished 15th and were relegated to the Second Division.
 Aghasalim Mirjavadov coached them in the first half of the season and Yuriy Kuznetsov in the second, but neither could save the team from relegation.